 7.1 You may request alterations to your booking and proposed itinerary at any time prior to your arrival.
 Please submit all requests to CML in writing and we will do our utmost to accommodate your requests.
 However, such requests shall not be taken to form part of the contract between you and CML until it has been confirmed in writing by CML.

 7.2 It should be noted that all requests are always subject to availability and may also be subject to a fee, which, if applicable, will be confirmed by CML in writing.
 You agree to indemnify CML for any reasonable expenses incurred in making an alteration, whether CML succeeds in confirming your request.
 Subject to availability, any changes of dates within the same winter season more than 70 days prior to departure will be accepted by CML without charge.
 A change of dates to a future winter season or within 70 days of departure will be deemed a full cancellation.

 8.1 Alteration(s) may be made to your booking by CML.
 In such circumstances, CML will ensure that any alternative accommodation arranged by CML will be of an equally high standard and shall notify you of the alteration(s) in writing.

 8.2 We plan our holiday arrangements many months in advance.
-Therefore it is occasionally necessary to make changes to the holidays described in the brochure
+Therefore, it is occasionally necessary to make changes to the holidays described in the brochure

 8.3 Most of the changes we are obliged to make are minor changes to arrangements for which no compensation or refund is due.
 Many of these are defined below.
-If we are forced to make major changes (as or similar to those defined below) we will advise you as soon as we are in a position to do so and you have a number of options (subject only to 3. below)
+If we are forced to make major changes (as or like those defined below) we will advise you as soon as we are in a position to do so and you have a number of options (subject only to 3. below)

 8.4 Minor changes: change of accommodation to another of the same or higher standard and any other change not specified as a major change (below).